awsdocs/amazon-ec2-user-guide/doc_source/ebs-modifying-snapshot-permissions.md

 ## Considerations<a name="share-snapshot-considerations"></a>

 The following considerations apply to sharing snapshots:
 + Snapshots are constrained to the Region in which they were created\.
 To share a snapshot with another Region, copy the snapshot to that Region\.
-For more information, see [Copying an Amazon EBS Snapshot](ebs-copy-snapshot.md)\.
+For more information, see [Copying an Amazon EBS snapshot](ebs-copy-snapshot.md)\.
 + If your snapshot uses the longer resource ID format, you can only share it with another account that also supports longer IDs\.
 For more information, see [Resource IDs](resource-ids.md)\.
 + AWS prevents you from sharing snapshots that were encrypted with your default CMK\.
 Snapshots that you intend to share must instead be encrypted with a customer managed CMK\.
 For more information, see [Creating Keys](https://docs.aws.amazon.com/kms/latest/developerguide/create-keys.html) in the *AWS Key Management Service Developer Guide*\.
 + Users of your shared CMK who are accessing encrypted snapshots must be granted permissions to perform the following actions on the key: `kms:DescribeKey`, `kms:CreateGrant`, `GenerateDataKey`, and `kms:ReEncrypt`\.
 For more information, see [Controlling Access to Customer Master Keys](https://docs.aws.amazon.com/kms/latest/developerguide/control-access.html) in the *AWS Key Management Service Developer Guide*\.

-## Sharing an Unencrypted Snapshot Using the Console<a name="share-unencrypted-snapshot"></a>
+## Sharing an unencrypted snapshot using the console<a name="share-unencrypted-snapshot"></a>

 **To share a snapshot using the console**